 - Courses, credits and hours they are currently taking

-- Once the student has been out of attendance for one year, their file is stored under an “inactive” classification.
-After a period of time, the student’s file is archived and later destroyed in accordance with the regulations of the Colorado State Archives.
+- Once a regular college student (age 17 or older who is no longer in high school) has no grades posted to their record for one year, their file is stored under an “inactive” classification.
+After a period of time, an inactive student’s file is archived and later destroyed in accordance with the regulations of the Colorado State Archives.

 *All documents received (including transcripts - high school or college; official or unofficial) become a part of the student’s academic record at ACC and may not be reproduced from ACC.